coala/documentation/Help/MAC_Hints.rst

 ----

-Here we will be using ``venv``, which is part of python's standard libary since python 3.3, to create a virtualenv for development.
+Here we will be using ``venv``, which is part of python's standard library since python 3.3, to create a virtualenv for development.

 1. Make sure you have installed Xcode and Homebrew.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~